 The collaborative approach requires students to work together in small teams.
 The students may have different levels of ability.
 The reason: isolated learners do not learn as much as students working together in a team.
 In a research-oriented set-up, this small team may also comprise a teacher and a researcher.
 The articles, Collaborative Pedagogy Researcher and Teacher Learning Together at JSTOR; and Collaborative pedagogy in architectural design studio by Emam, Taha, Sayad at Science Direct offer further insight into the topic of collaborative learning.

 The integrative approach relates classroom education with real-world applications.
 The students, thus, find the classroom teaching more meaningful and relevant.
 The students learn with a goal to improve their knowledge in a subject.
-This approach kindles the interest of students in mathematics and science.
+Thus, this approach kindles the interest of students in mathematics and science.

 Inquiry Based Approach:

-This approach puts the student at the centre of the learning process.
-Students ask questions and use reasoning and problem-solving skills to reach a solution.
+This approach puts the student at the center of the learning process.
+So, it requires that Students ask questions and use reasoning and problem-solving skills to reach a solution.
 Inquiry based approach may be of four types: confirmation, structured, guided and open.
 The figure presented here summarizes the descriptions of the different inquiry-based approaches.
 The web page All About Inquiry-Based Learning: Definition, Benefits and Strategies at Prodigy offers more insight into inquiry based approach to learning.

 Additional Pedagogical Approaches

 There are other ways of classifying pedagogical approaches.
 The webpage, Effective and appropriate pedagogy at Learning Portal, UNESCO – IIEP classifies pedagogical approaches into three main types: teacher-centered pedagogy, learner-centered pedagogy and learning-centered pedagogy.
 Regular classroom lectures and chorus answering are activities under teacher-centered pedagogical approach.
-Presentations, experiments and case studies done by students are activities under learner-centered pedagogy.
-More examples of student entered instructional approaches are available at the teachthought webpage: 28 Student-Centered Instructional Strategies.
-For an enthusiastic reader, in-depth literature on the classification of pedagogical approaches is available on the internet.
+In contrast, presentations, experiments and case studies done by students are activities under learner-centered pedagogy.
+More examples of student centered instructional approaches are available at the teachthought webpage: 28 Student-Centered Instructional Strategies.
+Moreover, for an enthusiastic reader, in-depth literature on the classification of pedagogical approaches is available on the internet.

 Development of human civilization brings transformations in education.
 These transformations lead to new challenges in teaching-learning process.
-These challenges, in turn, lead to the evolution of more effective pedagogical approaches.
+Eventually, these challenges lead to the evolution of more effective pedagogical approaches.
 This article is part of a series of articles on Pedagogy.
 For more, visit the blog pages at Evelyn Learning.